Mohammad Yousuf (cricketer): Golden 2006

 Statistically, the year 2006 is said to be the year of Australia, Muttiah Muralitharan and Yousuf.
 Yousuf scored 1788 runs at an average of 99.33 in 2006 and broke two of Viv Richards's world records.

-On 30 November 2006, during the third innings of the final Test between Pakistan and West Indies at Karachi, he surpassed Viv Richards's thirty-year-old record and became the highest scorer in Test matches during a single calendar year.He also broke Zaheer Abbas's record for the most runs made by a Pakistani batsman in a three-Test series.
+On 30 November 2006, during the third innings of the final Test between Pakistan and West Indies at Karachi, he surpassed Viv Richards's thirty-year-old record and became the highest scorer in Test matches during a single calendar year.
+He also broke Zaheer Abbas's record for the most runs made by a Pakistani batsman in a three-Test series.
 Abbas made 583 runs against the visiting Indians in 1978/79.
 Yousuf hit nine test centuries in 2006, which is a world record for most centuries in a calendar year.
-Yousuf also equaled the record held by former Australian batsman Donald Bradman, by scoring six centuries in successive Tests – although it took him only four matches compared with Bradman's six.
+Yousuf also equalled the record held by former Australian batsman Donald Bradman, by scoring six centuries in successive Tests – although it took him only four matches compared with Bradman's six.

 After his 191 at Multan he became the first player in Test history to have been dismissed 3 times in the 190s, with all three innings coming in 2006.
 For his performances in 2006 and 2007, he was named in the ICC Test Team of the Year.
-For his performances in 2006, he was named in the World Test XI by Cricinfo.
+For his performances in 2006, he was named in the World Test XI by ESPNcricinfo.

-Yousuf is a skilful infielder, with a report prepared by Cricinfo in late 2005 showing that since the 1999 Cricket World Cup, he had effected the seventh highest number of run-outs in ODI cricket of any fieldsman.
+Yousuf is a skilful infielder, with a report prepared by ESPNcricinfo in late 2005 showing that since the 1999 Cricket World Cup, he had effected the seventh highest number of run-outs in ODI cricket of any fieldsman.
 He is also distinguished by his characteristic celebration after hitting one hundred runs for his country, where he prostrates in thankfulness to Allah in the direction of Mecca.
 He has observed this act (known as the Sajdah) since his conversion to Islam.